ColombiaLast Updated: March 2014

-- Residency Requirements: There are no residency requirements for intercountry adoptions from Colombia.
+- Residency: There are no residency requirements for intercountry adoptions from Colombia.

-- Income Requirements: Prospective adoptive parents are required to submit documentation confirming their ability to provide for the adopted child.
-This requirement may be met by only one parent.
+- Income: Prospective adoptive parents are required to submit documentation confirming their ability to provide for the adopted child.

 - Who Can Be Adopted

-Because Colombia is a member of the Hague Adoption Convention, children from Colombia must meet the requirements of the Convention in order to be eligible for adoption.
-For example, the Convention requires that Colombia attempt to place a child with a family in Colombia before determining that a child is eligible for intercountry adoption.
-In addition to Colombia’s requirements, a child must meet the definition of a Convention adoptee for you to bring him or her back to the United States.
+Because Colombia is party to the Hague Adoption Convention, children from Colombia must meet the requirements of the Convention in order to be eligible for adoption.
+For example, the adoption may take place only if the competent authorities of Colombia have determined that placement of the child within Colombia has been given due consideration and that an intercountry adoption is in the child’s best interests.
+In addition to Colombia’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 - How To Adopt